-Students who are financial aid recipients should contact Student Financial Services directly regarding a potential reduction in aid if they are approved to live off campus, or live in one of the on campus apartments on the edge of campus (3 Park Street, 17 Morgan Street) and chose to not have the full board plan.
+Students who are financial aid recipients should contact Student Financial Services directly regarding a potential reduction in aid if they are approved to live off campus, or live in one of the on campus apartments on the edge of campus (1 Faculty Lane, 17 Morgan Street, 3 Park Street, 57 College Street, 92 College Street, and 94 College Street) and chose to not have the full board plan.

-Because Mount Holyoke is a residential college, only a small number of students are able to live off-campus each year.
-Typically, only current junior and senior students are approved to live off campus.
-Students must apply for this housing option through the Office of Residential Life, and this is a separate process from the “On Campus Apartments” selection process.
-Students who are approved to live off campus through the Office of Residential Life are responsible for finding their own housing.
+Due to the fact that Mount Holyoke is a residential college, only a small number of students are able to live off-campus each year.
+Typically, only current juniors and seniors students are approved to live off campus.
+Students myst apply for this housing option through the Office of Residential Life this process is separate from the non-residence hall apartments selection process.
+Students who are approved to live off campus though the Office of Residential Life are responsible for finding their own housing.